ReDI-School/intro-java/exercises/operators.md

        System.out.println("There is enough cake");
    }

     // if Bob ends up having a stomach ache just thinking about all the pieces and leaves,
-   // can we divide the pieces up evenly amongst the other 3 people?
+    // can we divide the pieces up amongst the other 3 people?

-   double numberOfPiecesPerPerson =
+    int numberOfPiecesPerPerson =

-   System.out.println(numberOfPiecesPerPerson);
+    System.out.println("Pieces per person: " + numberOfPiecesPerPerson);

+    int piecesLeft =

+    System.out.println("Pieces left: " + piecesLeft);
 }
 ```